 The Pichi Richi Railway Preservation Society has kept SA’s heritage railway operational for 50 years.

-Story Kate Newsome Photo James Braund
+Story Kate Newsome Photo Italo Vardaro

 A tractor tows a railway carriage.
 Not exactly an everyday sight, but the carriage needed moving from its residence in the back farm paddock and it seemed the simplest thing to do.